hash-org/hashc/docs/src/basics/pattern-matching.md

 ```

 So, in the above example (which is admittedly unrealistic) we rename the cars `id` field to
-`car_id` by specifing the right-hand side binding pattern `= car_id`.
+`car_id` by specifying the right-hand side binding pattern `= car_id`.

 ## Namespace patterns

-Namspace patterns are very similar to struct patterns, but they can only be used within `let`
+Namespace patterns are very similar to struct patterns, but they can only be used within `let`
 statements and when importing symbols from other modules.
 They follow a simple syntax:

 ```rust